5 key points on drag-along rights in a SHA

 Another difference is that among the 4 model agreements, only 1 has special provision for where the sale involves non-cash consideration.
 It provides that the dragged shareholder will be paid an amount in cash equal to the fair value of the non-cash consideration (usually securities).

-This specific provision is important to protect dragged shareholders from being forced to transfer their shares for illiquid consideration.
-It may also be important for dragging shareholders to seal the deal as buyers offering securities may not want the dragged shareholders joining their share register.
+Special provision is important to protect dragged shareholders from being forced to transfer their shares for illiquid consideration.
+It may also be important for dragging shareholders to seal the deal as buyers offering securities may not want the dragged shareholders to join their share register.

 Difference 4 – Do all shareholders sell on the same terms?

-Some model agreements specify that the dragged shareholders are not required to provide warranties as part of the drag-along sale, except as to ownership of and title to their shares.
+Some model agreements specify that the dragged shareholders are not required to provide representations and warranties as part of the drag-along sale, except as to ownership of and title to their shares.

 This may be because the dragged shareholders are not privy to the discussions and negotiations between the purchaser and the dragging shareholders and haven’t had an opportunity to negotiate these representations and warranties.